chef-osx/xcode/README.md

-Apple XCode Cookbook
+Apple Xcode Cookbook
 ==============

-Installs Apple XCode and command line tools on OS X Mountain Lion and Mavericks.
+Installs Apple Xcode and command line tools on OS X Lion, Mountain Lion, Mavericks, and Yosemite.

-** Note: ** The official [build-essential](http://ckbk.it/build-essential) cookbook now supports installing the command line tools, and is better-maintained than this cookbook.
+** Note: ** The official [build-essential](https://supermarket.chef.io/cookbooks/build-essential) cookbook now supports installing the command line tools, and is better-maintained than this cookbook.

 Requirements
 ------------